The Cheapest VPNs for TorrentingPosted Oct. 10, 2018, 9:32 a.m. by Jonathan

 Our bronze medal recipient is CyberGhost, which hails from the very distant Romania.
 This means there's no government spying involved.

-It's an attractive and very user-friendly software which can handle up to 5 simultaneous connections.
-It keeps no logs and comes with a 30-day money back guarantee.
+It's an attractive and very user-friendly software that can handle up to 5 simultaneous connections.
+It keeps no logs and comes with a 30-day money-back guarantee.

 CyberGhost will cost you $11.99 per month.